BigheadSMZ/TotKMods/README.md

 - **Resolution:** The native rendering resolution.
 Modes are: 1280x720, 1440x810, 1792x1008, 1920x1080.
 Only one mod should be selected.
 - **FPS:** The maximum framerate.
 Modes are: 20 FPS, 30 FPS, or 60 FPS.
 Only one mod should be selected.
 Used in conjunction with Dynamic FPS from Essential mods.
 - **Shadows:** The resolution of shadows.
 Modes are: 256x256, 512x512, and 1024x1024.
 Only one mod should be selected.
-- **Controller & Black Screen Fix:** Controller mods come with black screen fix, or black screen fix can be selected independently.
+- **Controller & Black Screen Fix:** Controller mods come with black screen fix, or black screen fix can be selected alone.
 Only one mod should be selected.
+Alternatively, go use the [Any Aspect Ratio](https://github.com/fayaz12g/totk-aar) tool to create your own aspect ratio, controller mod, with black screen fix.
 - **Fog:** Options to enhance fog, minimize fog, and disable fog.
 Only one mod should be selected, unless using Serfrost which may be combined with an interior addon.
 - **Other Mods:** Optional mods to enhance gameplay or make things faster.
 All of these are optional and do not need to be used.
 - **Cheats:** Game too hard or you aren't having fun?
 Some cheats might liven things up.
 All cheats are obviously optional.